 Dublin is a beautiful city from any angle but taking in its sites from the open sea is pretty special.

 Our next couple activity in Dublin is a cruise along Dublin Bay!
 Dublin Bay Cruises offer seven different routes seven days a week.
-You can sail form the city to Dun Laoghaire (or vice versa), Howth to Dun Laoghaire and more.
+You can sail from the city to Dun Laoghaire (or vice versa), Howth to Dun Laoghaire and more.
 Once on board, you’ll get to see everything from the Dublin Mountains to Joyce’s Martello Tower and everything in between.

 There are often special events on board, like wine and cheese cruises, so be sure to check the website before booking so you don’t miss out.

 6. Malahide Castle

 Just outside Dublin city is where you can find one of Ireland’s oldest castles – Malahide Castle and it’s a beautiful place to explore when looking for things to do for couples in Dublin.

 While it often plays host to some of the world’s biggest bands and musicians for concerts, it’s also set on a sprawling 22 acres of ornamental gardens, which are nothing short of enchanting.
 If botany is your thing, you’ll enjoy checking out the 5000 species of plants growing on the grounds.